m-spangenberg/exercises_machinelearning/README.md

 It is important to remember that the above assumption **can** be violated, for instance in the case of 2. people can change their shopping behavior as seasons change, and case 3. tastes and fashions can change. https://developers.google.com/machine-learning/crash-course/generalization/peril-of-overfitting

+## Unsupervised Learning

+Unsupervised Learning is a branch of Machine Learning that is used to manifest underlying patterns in data, and is often used as part of exploratory data analysis, where large data sets often hold surprising information that would have been otherwise ignored by researchers due to the complexity of the relationships between data-points or the amount of data that needs to be processed.
+For instance: Clustering DNA to study evolutionary biology, customers segmentation to build marketing strategies, or pharmaceutical drug-discovery by associating molecule properties to desired outcomes.
+It does not use labelled data, but rather relies on the data features.

+* **Applications of Unsupervised Learning**
+  * AirBnb, learns to recommends housing based on past customer interaction
+  * Amazon, learns purchases and recommends new purchases through association rule mining/learning
+  * Credit Card Fraud Detection, learns to detect fraud based on complex rule sets

+### Clustering

+Clustering is the process of grouping data into different clusters or groups.
+The goal of this clustering is to predict continuous values such as test scores or patterns in genetic data.
+Good clustering will contain data-points which are as similar to each other as possible.

+Within clustering there exists Partitional Clustering and Hierarchical Clustering. **Partitional Clustering** can only have each data point associated to a single cluster wheras **Hierarchical Clustering** can have clusters within clusters with data point that may belong to many clusters, and can be organized as a tree diagram.

+* **Common Clustering Algorithms**
+  * K-Means
+  * Expectation Maximization
+  * Hierarchical CLuster Analysis (HCA)

+### Association

+Association attempts to find relationships between different entities, for example when looking at the purchases of shoppers, we might be able to infer what else they will purchase based on common purchasing decisions made by many other shoppers.
+This is called [association rule learning](https://en.wikipedia.org/wiki/Association_rule_learning).

+## Reinforcement Learning

+Reinforcement Learning enables an agent to learn in an interactive environment by trial and error based on feedback from its own actions and experiences.

+## Regularization

+## Fully-Connected Feedforward Neural Networks

+## Recurrent Neural Networks

+## Convolutional Neural Networks

+## Data Gathering

+## Data Preprocessing

+## Model Training

 ## Deep Learning

 What is 'Deep Learning'?
 A subset of Machine Learning, which itself is part of the domain of Artificial Intelligence.
 Where Machine Learning involves teaching computers to recognize patterns in data, Deep Learning is a Machine Learning technique that learns features and tasks directly from data.
 The inputs are run through often extremely complex "neural networks", with many hidden layers, hence 'deep' learning.
+Deep Learning can be based in supervised, unsupervised, or reinforcement learning.

 ### **Motivation**